ibm-cloud-docs/containers/cs_app_knative.md

 When you update your Knative service, a new version of your serverless app is created.
 This version is assigned the same public and private host names as your previous version.
 By default, all incoming network traffic is routed to the latest version of your app.
 However, you can also specify the percentage of incoming network traffic that you want to route to a specific app version so that you can do A-B testing.
 You can split incoming network traffic between two app versions at a time, the current version of your app and the new version that you want to roll over to.

 **Can I bring my own custom domain and TLS certificate?** </br>
-You can change the configmap of your Istio Ingress gateway and the Ingress routing rules to use your custom domain name and TLS certificate when assigning a host name to your serverless app.
+You can change the configmap of your Istio Ingress gateway and the Ingress routing rules to use your custom domain name and TLS certificate when you assign a host name to your serverless app.
 For more information, see [Setting up custom domain names and certificates](#knative-custom-domain-tls).

 To deploy your serverless app as a Knative service: